grapestone5321/reflections/README.md

 You are also welcome to use a different naming scheme, but later in the course we will refer to this file structure and it will be up to you to translate to whatever naming scheme you chose instead!

+###Use short lines
+Many command line tools, including Git, are less useful if your files contain very long lines.
+For example, if you use diff to compare two files that have all their content on the same line, diff will only show you that the two files are different.
+It will not be able to pinpoint the location of the difference for you.

+For this reason, it is a good idea to make sure you keep your lines reasonably short when writing your reflections (or other plain-text files).
+The exact limit is a matter of personal preference.
+Many developers use a max line length of 80 to 120 characters.
+Some editors can automatically insert line breaks for you, but for others, like Sublime, you will need to remember to press enter when you want to create a new line.